Variety: The Spice of the Parkway

 One of the practical-minded and plain spoken engineers involved in the early stages of planning, put it more bluntly.
 "One can get gorged on scenery!"
 So, "intimate glimpses" such as moss on a shake-roofed building would stand in contrast to the "heroic panorama that looks out forever."
 Each element added its own variety and charm.

-The delight of the Parkway, again quoting Abbott, "lies with ever-changing location, in variety."Engineers, with their practical "how-to-build" perspective, and the artistic viewpoint of the landscape architects "drilled and drilled on the business of following a mountain stream for a while, then climbing up on the slope of a hill pasture, then dipping down into the open bottom lands and back into the woodlands."
+The delight of the parkway, again quoting Abbott, "lies with ever-changing location, in variety."
+He described engineers, with their practical "how-to-build" perspective incorporating the artistic viewpoint of the landscape architects to design a road capable of "following a mountain stream for a while, then climbing up on the slope of a hill pasture, then dipping down into the open bottom lands and back into the woodlands."